robertjshirts/asd-hackathon-25/README.md

 - Residing in the united states makes you more than 50% likely to have an autism diagnosis

 # Project Setup and Running Instructions
+Note: Your python version must be 3.12, as TensorFlow doesn't support Python 3.13 yet.

 ## Setting up the Virtual Environment